mutexdev/yaak/plugins/action-copy-grpcurl/README.md

 ## Usage

-1. Configure a gRPC request as usual in Yaak
+1. Configure a gRPC request as usual in APIDoctor
 2. Right-click on the request sidebar item
 3. Select "Copy as gRPCurl" from the available actions
 4. The command is copied to your clipboard